jeffswartz/servicekit-php/README.md

    empty or not, and if it is then a 204 No Content response is sent.
 If not, then the reference to the help session (`queueId`) is popped from the queue.
 That reference is used to lookup the details of the help session from Redis.
-Those details include the customer name, the problem details OpenTok session ID where the customer is waiting, as well as the API key and token needed for the representative to connect.
+Those details include the customer name, the problem text, and the OpenTok session ID where the customer is waiting, as well as the API key and token needed for the representative to connect.
 Just before responding to the representative with these details, the help session details are removed from the Redis store.

 *  `DELETE /help/queue/:queueId` -- When a customer decides to cancel or leave the help session, the